-This appendix is organized as follows.
-In Sec.~\ref{sec:data_details}, we provide more details on different aspects of dataset -- including the procedural image curation algorithm, algorithm to ensure appropriate representation of \texttt{human} instances and brief descriptions of all the classes in \csim.
-Then, we describe experimental details in Sec.~\ref{sec:experiment} -- class-merging schemes used for our \csim$\rightarrow$Real transfer experiments, train / val / test splits, experimental details for \csim diagnostic setup to probe model vulnerabilities.
+The appendix is organized as follows.
+In Sec.~\ref{sec:dataset}, we provide more details on different aspects of dataset -- including the procedural image curation algorithm, algorithm to ensure appropriate representation of \texttt{human} instances, brief descriptions of all the classes in \csim and comparisons between data distribution of \csim and real datasets.
+Then, we describe experimental details in Sec.~\ref{sec:experiment} -- class-merging schemes used for our \csim$\rightarrow$Real transfer experiments, train / val / test splits and experimental details for \csim diagnostic setup to probe model vulnerabilities.
 Sec.~\ref{sec:results} provides more quantitative and qualitative experimental results.